Interstate 895 southbound at the Westchester and MTA #6 Subway line bridges. 12/15/17

-I-895 follows the Sheridan Expressway north from Interstate 278 (Bruckner Expressway) to Interstate 95 (Cross Bronx Expressway) for a little more than a mile in Bronx, New York.
-The wye interchange at the south end includes a left entrance ramp from the southbound Sheridan to the westbound Bruckner Expressways.
+Interstate 895 followed the Sheridan Expressway north from I-278 (Bruckner Expressway) to I-95 (Cross Bronx Expressway) in Bronx, New York.
+The wye interchange at the south end includes a left entrance ramp from the southbound Sheridan to the westbound Bruckner Expressway.
 This configuration remains from when I-278 took the Sheridan Expressway south from the Cross Bronx Expressway.

-The Sheridan Expressway branches north from the Bruckner Expressway along an elevated viaduct to Westchester Avenue.
-I-895 lowers to grade level from there, parallel to the Bronx River to I-95.
+The Sheridan Expressway branched north from the Bruckner Expressway along an elevated viaduct to Westchester Avenue.
+I-895 lowered to grade level from there, parallel to the Bronx River to I-95.
 A partial interchange connects the north end of I-895 with I-95 south and East 177th Street by Tremont Avenue.

-An application for the elimination of Interstate 895 was approved by AASHTO at the Special Committee on U.S. Route Numbering meeting held on September 24, 2017.
+An application for the elimination of Interstate 895 was approved by the American Association of State Highway and Transportation Officials (AASHTO) at the Special Committee on U.S. Route Numbering meeting held on September 24, 2017.
 The approval follows a TIGER II study that recommended converting the freeway into at-grade boulevard with three signalized intersections.1

 AASHTO deleted I-278 along the unbuilt Sheridan Expressway on June 23, 1969 while renumbering the remaining portion of the freeway as Interstate 895.
 The meeting also redesignated the Bruckner Expressway east from the Sheridan as I-278 in place of Interstate 878.